Requirements for the Master's Degree

 - Students should complete the requirements for training in Responsible Conduct for Research (RCR).

-- Students should submit the thesis electronically to the Electronic Thesis and Dissertation website and receive final acceptance from Graduate Studies.
+- Students should submit the thesis electronically to the Electronic Thesis and Dissertation link available on the Thesis & Dissertation Forms website and receive final acceptance from the Office of Graduate Education.

 The student's school may require a reading knowledge of one appropriate language other than English.